Advanced Platform Technology Center

-- a) A U.S. rural area, as designated by the Health Resources and Services Administration (HRSA) Rural Health Grants Eligibility Analyzer, or
+- A US rural area, as designated by the Health Resources and Services Administration (HRSA) rural health grants eligibility advisor, OR

-- b) A Centers for Medicare and Medicaid Services-designated Low-Income and Health Professoinal Shortage Areas
+- A Centers for Medicare and Medicade Services-designated low-income and health professional shortage areas

 - Exceptional applicants who are interested, but may not meet all of the above criteria, should contact firstname.lastname@example.org prior to submission.